thisisqubika/guides/style/swift/README.md

 #### Constants

 Constants should be defined in his own classes, use `struct` to define them.
-Where to store this constants can be in different places.
+Where to store these constants can be in different places.
 Always prefer them to be as near as possible to where they are used.

 For example, API urls: